pbloem/gestalt.ink/set-theory.md

 Hopefully the pattern is becoming clear: The grocer either buys his own aftershave (in which case he shaves himself) or he doesn't (in which case the barber must shave him).The word autological is itself autological, or it isn't.
 Both could be the case. _Give me a self-answering puzzle_ could be a self answering puzzle or not.
 If we define it to be one, then it is, and if we define it not to be one, then it isn't.

 Strictly speaking, these examples don't cause problems, but they should _feel_ uneasy.
-How can a concept with a well-defined meaning refer to itself and not to itself?
+If a concept is well-defined, why should we be free to decide one of its fundamental consequences?

 We can create the same kind of example in (naive) set theory.
 The set of all sets that are members of themselves: